sivel/ansible/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 .. note:: This feature has not been included in a released version of ansible-core yet, and is a tech preview as part of fallible.

-This feature allows a playbook author to register multiple variables on a task, manipulate the data before registered to that variable, and provides implicit register names scoped to just the task.
+This feature allows a playbook author to register multiple variables on a task, manipulate the data before registered to that variable, and provides implicit register names scoped to a single task.
+Individual loop results cannot be manipulated, this feature only applies to the final task result.

 .. code-block:: yaml+jinja

    - command: "echo two"
      register:
-       result2: .
+       result2: ansible_result
-       stdout2: ..stdout
+       stdout2: ansible_result.stdout

-In the above example ``result2: .`` produces the same result as if using ``register: result2`` has historically provided.
-The ``stdout2: ..stdout`` performs jinja2 evaluation on the result represented by the first ``.`` and accesses the ``stdout`` attribute or key.
+In the above example ``result2: ansible_result`` produces the same result as if using ``register: result2`` has historically provided.
+The ``stdout2: ansible_result.stdout`` performs jinja2 evaluation on the result represented by ``ansible_result`` and accesses the ``stdout`` attribute or key.

 This is roughly equivalent to performing these 2 tasks: